-Editor's note: The following story, which opens BarrieToday's seven-part series into the local opioid crisis, contains strong language and situations which may not be suitable to some readers.
+Editor's note: The following story, which opens BarrieToday's multi-part series into the local opioid crisis, contains strong language and situations which may not be suitable to some readers.

 Scott (not his real name) is running about a half-hour late to our interview.